Dynasty-Li/Dynasty-Li.github.io/index.md

 Hello, my name is Xiang Li, a Year 2 student at the Xi'an Jiaotong-Liverpool Univiersity in China.
 My major is Information and Computing Science (also with a Computer Science bachelor degree from the University of Liverpool in UK).

+### Research

 My research interests include Human-Computer Interaction and Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

+### Academic Experience

 I am now working at the [X-CHI Lab] at our university under the supervision of [Prof. Hai-Ning Liang] and [Dr. Wenge Xu], with a focus on Virtual and Augmented Reality, Game Tech and Exergames.
 Honest thanks to Wenger.

-I will also join the [Exertion Games Lab] at the [University of Monash] this summer as a three-month intern from the end of June to early September, with a focus on Brain-Computer Interaction and Motor Memory.
+I will also join the [Exertion Games Lab](https://exertiongameslab.org/) at the [University of Monash] this summer as a three-month intern from the end of June to early September, with a focus on Brain-Computer Interaction and Motor Memory.
 [Prof. Florian 'Floyd' Mueller] will be my intern 'boss'.
 He is the General Co-Chair of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction.
 My pleasure anyway.

-For more details about me, just wait for the further update OR email me (dynasty[dot]li[at]outlook[dot]com) to ask for my academic CV.
+For more details about me, just wait for the further update OR email me (dynasty[dot]li[at]outlook[dot]com) to ask for my academic curriculum vitae.

-### Research
+### Publications

+**Conference**
+[IEEE Virtual Reality 2020, CCF A] Exploring Visual Techniques for Boundary Awareness During Interaction in Augmented Reality Head-Mounted Displays.
+[Authors] Wenge Xu, Hai-Ning Liang, Yuzhen Chen, **Xiang Li**, Kangyou Yu

+[IEEE Big Data Analysis 2020, EI & Scopus] Auto-Hierarchical Data Algorithm: Focus on Increasing Users’ Motivation and Duration in Virtual Reality.
+[Authors] **Xiang Li**, Yuzhen Chen

+others tba.

+**Journal**
+tba.

+### WAIT FOR MY UPDATE
 等我更新，下面别看了，懒得做。

 ```markdown
 Syntax highlighted code block